zettlrobert/notes/flutter/README.md

 # [Flutter](https://flutter.dev/docs/get-started/install) (Developed by Google)
-Notes after Maximilian Schwazrnmüllers Flutter Course.
+Notes after Maximilian Schwarzmüller Flutter Course.
 * [] refactor to

-The Flutter page describes how to Setup and writte the first Testapplication.
+The Flutter page describes how to Setup and write the first test-application.

 ## What is Flutter
 A "tool" that allows you to build native cross-platform apps with one programming language and codebase.